gemidyne/microtf2/README.md

 A custom gamemode for Team Fortress 2 - Players compete against each other to get the most points by playing a series of rapid fire microgames in order to win the round!

+# ⚠️ Support notice
+Development & support for the gamemode is currently on-hold indefinitely.
+Pull requests for gamedata updates will still be merged in, however we have no current means of testing, and development focus is on our other projects.

 ## How to install the gamemode
 We have created an install guide to help you install the gamemode - see wiki page here: https://github.com/gemidyne/microtf2/wiki/How-to-install-the-gamemode